Privacy & Security

 Athena is a debt collection agency and is authorised and regulated by the Financial Conduct Authority (FCA) in respect of accounts formed under the Consumer Credit Act 1974 (amended 2006), authorisation number 791206.
 Athena is also registered with the Information Commissioner’s Office (ICO) and the Credit Services Association (CSA).

-If we have contacted you then we have either been instructed by the original creditor to recover an outstanding debt on their behalf or we have a legitimate interest or gained your consent.
-Athena is the data controller and the data processor.
+If we have contacted you, we have either been instructed by the original creditor to recover an outstanding debt on their behalf, we have a legitimate interest in processing your data, we are taking steps at your request, or we have obtained your consent where consent is required.
+Athena will usually act as the data controller for the personal data we process, although in some circumstances we may also process personal data on behalf of another organisation.

-We may have obtained your data for marketing our services to you and may contact you from time to time if we believe we have a legitimate interest to do so.
-You may at any time advise us that you do not wish to be contacted for marketing purposes and we will immediately update your preferences and or delete your personal data.
+We may have obtained your data for marketing our services to you and may contact you from time to time where we believe we have a legitimate interest to do so, or where you have consented to receive marketing communications.
+You may at any time advise us that you do not wish to be contacted for marketing purposes and we will update your preferences and/or delete your personal data where appropriate.

 Using Our Services